Contents

 Use our Animal Laboratory Search Tool to find information about facilities that use dogs and other animals in experiments.

-Which laboratories in the U.S. have the largest number of dogs in their possession?
+Which laboratories in the U.S. used the largest number of dogs in 2023?

 Where do laboratories get the dogs they use in experiments?